nimf/combox/CHRONICLE.md

 Now we need react app to display comments.
 When a user joins a SubjectChannel we reply with subject id and comments count, I have added comments as well.
 You may notice that CommentViewTest duplicates the logic of CommentView and regularly it is a bad practice with leads to brittle tests.
 But in our case, it is critical that we pass comments through a channel using this format.
 If we change it without changing the receiving front end part - the app will break.
 So this test will alert us in case someone will be changing comment JSON representation.

+On the react side I have added comments to a subject state and I fill it when we get subject info.